By: Peter Milsom, FCMC, GPM Global

 Be one of the first 50 Canadian CMCs authorized to self validate their projects against ISO 20700.
 Welcome to the third of three blogs designed to provide an overview of the ISO 20700 Management Consulting standards and how Certified Management Consultants (CMCs), through CMC-Ontario and CMC-Canada can be approved to use the ISO 20700 Check List for consulting engagements.
-Make sure to register for next week's ISO 20700 Checklist Training on July 23!
-This session will be offered at a reduced introductory price of $120(CAD), with sessions later on this year being offered in the $200(CAD) range.

 The recently introduced CMC-Global Self Declaration Checklist provides a unique and useful toolkit and service offering to Certified Management Consultants and our clientele.
 Once you have signed up and received the checklist material, and are trained and accredited, you will receive the following unique benefits: